JoeyPearson822/ethereum-org-website/public/content/developers/docs/scaling/state-channels/index.md

 4. **Cost**: State channels are particularly useful in situations where a set of participants will exchange many state updates over a long period.
 The only costs incurred are the opening and closing of the state channel smart contract; every state change between opening and closing the channel will be cheaper than the last as the settlement cost is distributed accordingly.

 Implementing state channels on layer 2 solutions, such as [rollups](/developers/docs/scaling/#rollups), could make them even more attractive for payments.
-While channels offer cheap payments, the costs of setting up the on-chain contract on Mainnet during the opening phase can be get expensive—especially when gas fees spike.
+While channels offer cheap payments, the costs of setting up the on-chain contract on Mainnet during the opening phase can be expensive—especially when gas fees spike.
 Ethereum-based rollups offer [lower transaction fees](https://l2fees.info/) and can reduce overhead for channel participants by bringing down setup fees.

 ### Microtransactions {#microtransactions}